Gravenhurst, Ontario: Transportation

+The former Gravenhurst railway station was served by Ontario Northland Railway's Northlander passenger train until the train was discontinued in 2012; it is currently vacant.

 Education

 Located on the shore of Lake Muskoka since 1949 Gravenhurst had been home to the Ontario Fire College.
 The College was run by the Province of Ontario, under the Fire Marshall's Office, and offered training and education programs which were based on the Ontario Fire Service Standards.
 Courses were available to members of any Ontario municipal fire department, whether full-time or volunteer.
 The Ontario Fire College was closed by the Progressive Conservative government on March 31, 2021.

 Public education consists of Gravenhurst High School, and three elementary schools administered by the Trillium Lakelands District School Board.